 Domestic violence sneaks in and destroys beautiful lives.
 There is escape; there is support.

 I proceed with gentleness because of the sensitivity of this topic—domestic violence.

 The emotionally destructive relationship is an epidemic.
 We are surrounded by violence.
 These painful relationships quietly pull the unwilling and unknowing participants in through gentle webs of deceit.
 Often the dangerousness of the relationship is unknown until the victims are deeply enmeshed in the relationship.
 The stigma associated with abusive relationships compounds difficulties.
-Even after abuse is recognized, the victims discover seeking help is extremely difficult.
-The process of recognition and escaping often extends over years, robbing precious time from lives.
-The abuse narrows views of the perpetrator and the victim, strangling growth and inviting deceptive coping mechanisms.
-Abuse is fertile ground for dysfunctional thinking.
+Even after the victim recognizes the abuse, they discover that seeking help is difficult.
+First recognizing the problem, then escaping the danger often is a process that takes years, robbing precious time.
+The abuse harms psychological health, narrowing deep examinations, strangling growth and inviting deceptive coping mechanisms.
+Abusive relationships create the fertile ground for dysfunctional thinking.